SAP Commerce Cloud vs Salesforce Commerce Cloud: Which One Is The Best

 It allows businesses to create chatbots with conversational AI, which is a well-known platform for developing and personalizing chatbots – it is easy to use and supports various languages.

 In addition, it offers personalized product suggestions for the customers.

-On the contrary, Salesforce offers customized product recommendations by analyzing digital interactions, such as abandoned carts and wish lists.
+On the contrary, Salesforce offers customized product recommendations by analyzing digital interactions, such as abandoned carts recovery and wish lists.